bonfire-engine/bonfire-engine.github.io/enemy.md

 # Enemy
-> <small>This is a [GameComponent](https://github.com/RafaelBarbosatec/bonfire/blob/1.0.0-rc/lib/base/game_component.dart) that uses [Movement](https://github.com/RafaelBarbosatec/bonfire/blob/1.0.0-rc/lib/util/mixins/movement.dart) and [Attackable](https://github.com/RafaelBarbosatec/bonfire/blob/1.0.0-rc/lib/util/mixins/attackable.dart) mixins.</small>
+> <small>This is a [Npc](https://github.com/RafaelBarbosatec/bonfire/blob/v2.4.0/lib/npc/npc.dart) and [Attackable](https://github.com/RafaelBarbosatec/bonfire/blob/v2.4.0/lib/util/mixins/attackable.dart) mixin.</small>

 Create an enemy in the game.
 Instances of this class have predefined behaviors ready to be used and configured as wanted.
 All the actions and movements are customizable.